 Spanish firm Be-More-3D has just unveiled a proof of concept for the country’s first 3D printed house.
-The firm used an extra-large (XL) 3D-printer on-site at Valencia’s Polytechnic University.
+The firm used a large-scale 3D-printer on-site at Valencia’s Polytechnic University.
 The concept is a 24 square meter construct that they built on a XL plotter.
 It is also a trial run for Spain’s first patented 3D printer, let alone their first concrete printer.

 The company built the house to be seven meters wide by five meters high.
 While that may not seem very big, it is as of now, a proof of concept for a new method of printing concrete.
 This presents the third house ever fully printed in the entire world.